YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README.md

 Level 3: Parametrized response:

-> The association between ${stud_assocend.cls} and ${stud_assocend.opposite.cls} is missing a role name.
+> The relationship between ${stud_assocend.cls} and ${stud_assocend.opposite.cls} is missing a role name.

 Level 4: Resource response with Reference:

-> Can you think of appropriate [role names](https://mycourses2.mcgill.ca/) for this association?
+> Can you think of appropriate [role names](https://mycourses2.mcgill.ca/) for this relationship?
 Role names help identify the role a class plays in a relationship and are particularly important if there is more than one relationship between the same two classes.